felipeheuer/usb_kb_layout/README.md

 # usb_kb_layout
-Scripts to update an external USB keybaord's layout when it is plugged in.
+Scripts to update an external USB keyboard's layout when it is plugged in.

 ## Installation
 ### Manual